Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

   add_executable(test_exe $<TARGET_OBJECTS:archive> test.cpp)

-``OBJECT`` libraries may only be used locally as sources in a buildsystem - they may not be installed, exported, or used in the right hand side of :command:`target_link_libraries`.
-They also may not be used as the ``TARGET`` in a use of the :command:`add_custom_target(TARGET)` command signature.
+``OBJECT`` libraries may only be used locally as sources in a buildsystem -- they may not be installed, exported, or used in the right hand side of :command:`target_link_libraries`.
+They also may not be used as the ``TARGET`` in a use of the :command:`add_custom_command(TARGET)` command signature.

 Commands such as :command:`add_custom_command`, which generates rules to be run at build time can transparently use an :prop_tgt:`EXECUTABLE <TYPE>` target as a ``COMMAND`` executable.
 The buildsystem rules will ensure that the executable is built before attempting to run the command.

 Build Specification and Usage Requirements
 ==========================================